-In our opinion, the consolidated financial statements give a true and fair view of the financial position of PPF banka a.s. as of 31 December 2014, and of its financial performance for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.
+In our opinion, the consolidated financial statements give a true and fair view of the financial position of PPF banka a.s. as of 31 December 2014, and of its financial performance and its cash flows for the year then ended in accordance with International Financial Reporting Standards as adopted by the European Union.

-Prague 10 April 2015
+Prague, 10 April 2015